salesforcecli/plugin-packaging/messages/package_version_create.md

 # flags.definition-file.summary

 Path to a definition file similar to scratch org definition file that contains the list of features and org preferences that the metadata of the package version depends on.
-For a patch version, the features specified in this file are ignored, and instead the features specified for the ancestor version are used.

 # flags.branch.summary